 4. Solve problems fast

-29% of consumers consider speed as a critical aspect of customer service interaction.
+29% of consumers consider speed as a critical aspect of customer service interaction (Source: Genesys).
 They mention quick problem resolution first when they describe excellent customer service.

 Moreover, a lot of clients are even ready to pay for faster service.
 For instance, 40% of respondents in PwC’s survey claim that they would pay extra for same-day delivery.

 Customers are not willing to wait long even for a CSR to answer their phone call.
 In this case, an example of excellent customer service would be answering the phone during the first 1-3 minutes (Source: Genesys).
 Therefore, it is a great idea to set up a virtual call center, where CSRs can be geographically dispersed and can span different time zones, so if your company operates globally, there is always someone available to answer the phone.